AlexanderOsborne/cozy-trip/README.md

 This application was built to power a front end application that allows users to log in, plan a roadtrip, forecast the weather currently and on arrival.

-Users are able to query the API to find create routes with directions and recieve the weather forecast for thier destination on thier estimated arrival time as well as an image related to thier search.
+Users are able to query the API to find create routes for directions and recieve the weather forecast for thier destination on thier estimated arrival time.
+They can also retrieve an image related to thier search.

 <!-- [AWS here](https://www.example.com) -->